japila-books/spark-sql-internals/docs/DataFrameReader.md

 table(tableName: String): DataFrame
 ----

-`table` loads the content of the `tableName` table into an untyped link:spark-sql-DataFrame.adoc[DataFrame].
+`table` loads the content of the `tableName` table into an untyped spark-sql-DataFrame.md[DataFrame].

 [source, scala]